WHFV (Fredericksburg, Virginia): Financial trouble and sign-off

 By the fall, WHFV was in dire straits.
 As of Labor Day 1974, it became little more than a pass-through for NBC, as nearly all syndicated programs besides news and Donahue were removed from the schedule.
 The station filled out its schedule during non-network hours with a daily 4:30 p.m. movie, an unusually timed 7 p.m. local newscast, and one low-rent syndicated show in the 7:30 p.m. slot.
 Realizing the station was on the brink, Television Fredericksburg began advertising nationally for a buyer and had to resort to short-term loans to continue operations.
 However, there was nowhere near enough money coming in to service the debt, and the station fell into default.
 The Free-Lance Star reported that the station had been sued for more than $1 million owed to five local banks, two equipment lessors, and the IRS, in addition to reporting operating losses of $207,000 year-to-date in October 1974.
 One potential sale to Fairfax County businessman Charles Henry Smith, Jr. fell through in September.
 Smith expressed his opinion that the operation could turn a profit in several years, and its fatal mistake was going on the air without accounting for this.
 Television Fredericksburg was severely undercapitalized, and clearly did not have enough cash on hand to survive even a year of losses.

 Events came to a head on December 16, 1974, as station employees conducted a walkout after going a month without pay.
 General manager Angstadt locked himself in the building, canceled the newscasts for the day, and performed all other operations solo.
 The employees returned to work the next day, contingent on being paid December 24, which was itself contingent on an "imminent" sale.

-The sale was announced on the 26th, pending FCC approval.
+The sale was announced on December 26, pending FCC approval.
 The buyer was Texas religious broadcaster Release The World For Christ, Inc., who did not own any stations – although owner Chris Panos hosted a syndicated talk show, The Chris Panos Show, on the few stations of Pat Robertson's fledgling Christian Broadcasting Network.
 Panos pledged to retain the NBC affiliation and keep as much secular programming as possible.